Pratap971/Java_SeleniumAutomation/README.md

 - Main use: Automated testing of web apps.

-#  How to Set Up Selenium with Java (Quick Steps) :
+#  How to Set Up Selenium with Java :
 - Install Java & IDE

 - Install Java JDK